maxxiimo/the-front-end-manifesto/Foundation Styles.md

     @import "misc";
     @import "sprites";

-"miscellaneous" is a catchall for things you would like to appear earlier on in the stylesheet.
-I include two write off the bat.
-The first has an assortment of general styles I use while I'm building a front end.
-The second is for sprites, whether I'm using compasses built in Sprite engine, or building them on my own.
+"Miscellaneous" is a catchall for miscellaneous partials and styles that should appear earlier on in the stylesheet.
+I include two right off the bat; the first has an assortment of general styles I use for building a front end; and, the second is for sprites, whether I'm using Compass' built in sprite engine, or building them on my own.

     /* NAVIGATION
     ============================================================================ */
     @import "navigation";

-"navigation" could be part of another section, or even contained within another partial, however, experiences has shown me that a lot of things can happen to it, styles can become quite large, and there can be more than one navigation or even type of medication depending on user, so it's best to give it its own section.
-The main navigations parent tag \<nav> or more appropriately %nav does belong in the layout partial since through it you might control layout factors such as position or width.
+"Navigation" could be part of another section, or even contained within another partial, however, experiences has taught me that a lot of things can happen in navigation.
+Styles can become quite large, and there can be more than one navigation design or type depending on user.

+The main navigations parent tag \<nav> or more appropriately %nav does belong in the layout partial though since through it you might control layout factors such as position or width and height.

     /* FORMS
     ============================================================================ */
     @import "forms";

-"forms" it is self-evident.
-One comment about forms, I really dislike any form generator that doesn't easily let you change its underlying HTML structure, or is not that obvious as to where the underlying structure lies.
-I have consulted for numerous companies who started with such plug-ins only to realize how boxed in they were later on.
+"Forms" is self-evident.
+One comment about forms, I really dislike any form generator that doesn't easily let you change its underlying HTML or where it's not that obvious where the underlying HTML lives.
+I have consulted for numerous companies who started with these kinds of plug-ins only to realize how boxed in they were later on.
 Just a word of caution.
-Anyway, forms oftentimes get pretty complicated so here are some labeling title ideas you can use within your forms partial:

     /* PAGES
     ============================================================================ */
     @import "pages";

-"pages" will hold the bulk of your code, i.e. each page or functional area of your application.
-You can organize them all within one partial, or separate them into their own partials and call them in the pages section, or a combination of this.
+"Pages" will hold the bulk of your code, i.e. each page or functional area of your application.
+You can organize them all within one partial, or perhaps separate them into their own partials depending on your needs, and then call them into the Pages partial, or a combination of this.

-    /* DEVELOPERS - staging area, new styles belong here !!!DO NOT INTEGRATE!!!
+    /* STAGING - new styles belong here !!!DO NOT INTEGRATE!!!
     ============================================================================ */
     @import "staging";

 The "staging" section is exactly what it says, a staging area for code.
-It's good to designating the area as a staging area so that one team or individual can be the gatekeeper to code entering stylesheets.
+It's good to have a staging area for developers so that one individual or team can be the gatekeeper to code entering stylesheets.
 This ensures that things remain organized, DRY, follow the stylesheet standards, and at a bare minimum provide a form of quality control.

     /* APPLICATION - ad hoc code under this line
     ============================================================================ */

-"application" could be a place for anything that did not fit in or really needs to trump all styles before it.
+"Application" could be a place for anything that did not fit in anywhere else and doesn't need to take precedence over preceding styles.

     /* LAST - second part of HTML 5 Boilerplate
     ============================================================================ */
     @import "resets/normalize_h5bp_p2";
     @import "resets/normalize_h5bp_p2_print";

-"last" is  a reminder that those styles need to appear last.
+"Last" is a reminder that those Normalize styles need to appear last.

 NOTE: Why the "=" underlines?
 It helps me find things, or see the organization, when I browse CSS output from a browser.